-Humayun’s Tomb, A World Heritage Monument
+Humayun’s Tomb, A UNESCO World Heritage Monument – New Delhi, India

 Located in the eastern part of Delhi, Humayun’s Tomb is one of the best preserved Mughal monuments.
 This spellbinding mausoleum is the first example of Mughal architecture in India.
 This tomb was the inspiration of the more famous Taj Mahal in Agra.
 That was also the first that came to my mind when you see the mausoleum and the surrounding garden.